 Can the radio signal between the hub and devices be jammed?

 Not without being noticed.
 The hub controls all system detectors.
 The moment it fails to receive a signal from at least one of them, an alarm is sent to inform users about the communication loss.
 Additionally, the hub reports on high noise levels on the radio channel, which may point to deliberate jamming attempts or other powerful interference.
 For example, a neighbor's faulty radio receiver.

-No. All device data is encrypted with a floating key algorithm before being sent.
-For additional protection, each device has a unique identifier that helps prevent forgery.
+No. Before being sent, all device data is encrypted by the AES algorithm with a dynamic key.
+Additionally, each device has a unique identifier that helps to prevent forgery.

 What information does Ajax collect and why?

 Ecology and Health

 I heard that radio signals can negatively affect a person's health, especially men.
 Is there any truth to that?

 There are a lot of things that negatively affect a person’s health.
 Among these are a sedentary lifestyle, substance/alcohol abuse or a bad diet.
 Our equipment is none of those things.
 And, in addition to being people-friendly, our devices are eco-friendly.
 We even have the EU certificates to prove it.